Malvern College Hong Kong (MCHK) will open its doors in late August 2018 and ultimately provide 960 places for both primary and secondary pupils.

 Children of Old Malvernians (alumni);

-Students transferring from another school in the Malvern College family – they must have attended the school for a minimum of 2 years and must have strong school reports;
+Pupils transferring from another school in the Malvern College family – they must have attended the school for a minimum of 2 years and must have strong school reports;

-Students who bring diversity of nationality, ethnicity, religion, age, gender, learning styles and needs
+Pupils who bring diversity of nationality, ethnicity, religion, age, gender, learning styles and needs

 What are the details of the school curriculum?
 What are the compulsory subjects?
 What are the optional subjects?